daniel258/CausalSemiCompReproduce/README.md

 ## Exact numerical examples

 Recreating Figures 2 and 3 in the papers.
-The folders include both simulation of very very very large populations, and then calculating the true causal effects in these popualtions, before creating the relvant figures.
+The folders include both simulation of very very very large populations, and then calculating the true causal effects in these populations, before creating the relevant figures.